nmschorr/linkcheck/README.md

 The source code can be viewed at: github.com/nmschorr/linkcheck

-It is hosted on RedHat’s OpenShift platform ... <a href="http://fastgalaxy.com">LinkCheck on Fast Galaxy</a>
+It is hosted on pythonanywhere.com <a href="http://fastgalaxy.com">LinkCheck on Fast Galaxy</a>